-A roundup of key highlights from our latest Customer Forum
+Future of Customer Service: A roundup of key highlights from our latest Customer Forum

 At Gladly, our customers are our lifeblood.
-In fact, twice a year we bring our inspiring customers together in what we call our Customer Forum —a closed-door session where they’re encouraged to exchange ideas and thoughts on the state of customer service, as well as their own best practices and other types of thought leadership.
+In fact, twice a year we bring our inspiring customers together in what we call our Customer Forum —a closed-door session where they’re encouraged to exchange ideas and thoughts on the future of customer service, as well as their own best practices and other types of thought leadership.

 It’s been truly amazing to see the Forum grow into a real community of innovative, forward-looking thought leaders in the customer experience space, where inspiring conversations are shared—along with a lot of raw honesty, learnings, and laughs.

-The theme for our latest Forum was a forward-looking one, titled Driving the Future of Service.
-Right from day one, we had our customers zipping along the race track in some of the world’s most famous high-powered cars (you might say we took our theme quite literally)—but more importantly, we discussed the upcoming trends in customer service, and how our customers were preparing to meet them.
+The theme for our latest Forum was a forward-looking one, titled Driving the Future of Customer Service.
+Right from day one, we had our customers zipping along the race track in some of the world’s most famous high-powered cars (you might say we took our theme quite literally)—but more importantly, we discussed the upcoming trends in customer care, and how our customers were preparing to meet them.

 And while we won’t be mentioning specific names (after all, it was a closed-door event), there were some really intriguing insights that we felt were too great to not be shared.